Engin-Boot/pong-stage-aruna09/Stage0/Background-logic.md

 ## Feature

-Provides all te background logic of the game
+Provides all the background logic of the game

 ## Acceptance Criteria